SafeExamBrowser/seb-server/docs/overview.rst

 .. note::
     Some actions on the right action pane are used only for single objects but also enabled on multi-selection.
-If you have multiple selections and use a single object action like "View", "Edit" or "Copy" for exmaple, then the system will take the fist selected object/row to work with.
+If you have multiple selections and use a single object action like "View", "Edit" or "Copy" for example, then the system will take the fist selected object/row to work with.

 **Forms**